dc-js/dc.js/web/docs/api-1.7.0-dev.md

 ]);
 ```

+#### .shareColors([[boolean])
+Get or set color sharing for the chart.
+If set, the `.colors()` value from this chart
+will be shared with composed children.
+Additionally if the child chart implements
+Stackable and has not set a custom .colorAccesor, then it will generate a color
+specific to its order in the composition.

 ## <a name="series-chart" href="#Series-chart">#</a> Series Chart [Concrete]

 ## <a name="geo-choropleth-chart" href="#geo-choropleth-chart">#</a> Geo Choropleth Chart [Concrete] < [Color Chart](#color-chart) < [Base Chart](#base-chart)